divz-k/divz-k.github.io/_projects/1_project.md

         R = βR_h+(1-β)R_c
         $$
         We want the negative GO terms, so we must take 1-R. This is dense and huge, so computed only in the end (for the specific GO terms required, the full matrix remains sparse).
         - For each  protein id, we take the list of positive GO terms, find the potential postitve GO terms for each of the protein's associated GO terms (R matrix).
-Find the negative GO terms by 1-R. Subset those GO terms that have high informational content and take the ones with the top 50 scores.
+Find the negative GO terms by L = 1-R. Subset those GO terms that have high informational content and take the ones with the top 50 scores.
 This is the list of NegGO terms per protein​

 ### Protein epresentation with ESM2